 The izakaya is Tokyo's answer to the tapas bar, but the comparison does both a disservice.
 Spanish tapas developed as a practical way to keep drinkers upright.
 Japanese izakaya cooking is a cuisine unto itself, with techniques and ingredients that reward attention.

-For a more polished experience, Gen Yamamoto in Azabu-Juban blurs the line between izakaya and cocktail bar.
+For a more polished experience, Gen Yamamoto in Azabu-Juban (1-6-4 Azabu-Juban, Minato-ku; by reservation only) blurs the line between izakaya and cocktail bar.
 Yamamoto-san creates pairings of seasonal small plates and cocktails: a tomato-water gin drink with grilled mackerel, a yuzu highball with agedashi tofu.
 The eight-course omakase is ¥22,000 with drinks, which is splurge territory, but there's nothing else like it in the city.
+Reservations open one month in advance and fill within hours.

 Sushi: The Counter Experience